necst/driver-aggressiveness-simulator/README.md

 This tool exploits [CARLA simulator](https://carla.org/) to allow user simulate the behavior of an **aggressive driver** given the level of aggressiveness.
 The aggressiveness level decided by the user is consistent with the aggressiveness index defined in [B. Shi *et al*., "Evaluating Driving Styles by Normalizing Driving Behavior Based on Personalized Driver Modeling," in *IEEE Transactions on Systems, Man, and Cybernetics: Systems*, vol. 45, no. 12, pp. 1502-1508, Dec.
 2015, doi: 10.1109/TSMC.2015.2417837](https://ieeexplore.ieee.org/document/7090994), which has been taken as reference.

-DASimulator makes use of a modified version of CARLA agents, which represents a driver using two PID controllers (one for longitudinal control, one for lateral).
+DASimulator makes use of a modified version of CARLA agents, which represents a driver using two PID controllers (one for sagittal control, one for lateral).
 Specifically, a link has been found between the PID’s $k_p$ (proportional) and $k_d$ (derivative) parameters, and the computed value of the proposed aggressiveness index, evaluated over the standard FTP-75 driving cycle.

 DASimulator allows the end users to provide a `carla.World` object, a `carla.Vehicle`, specify a route to be followed, an optional speed profile and obviously the target aggressiveness index of the driver.
 The simulator will run and generate on a given file the signals retrieved during simulation, including throttle, brake, real speed profile and data collected by an IMU mounted on the vehicle (acceleration and angular velocity).

-# Installation
+# Installation using Docker

 ---